Unit Circle & Radian Measure

 Unit Circle & Radian Measure Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice unit circle and radian measure skills: radian definition (arc length over radius), degrees to radians and radians to degrees conversion, unit circle coordinates where \((\cos\theta,\sin\theta)\) gives the point on the circle, special angles and exact trig values for \(\sin\), \(\cos\), and \(\tan\), reference angles and quadrant sign rules, negative angles and symmetry (\(\cos\) even, \(\sin\) odd), and coterminal angles and periodicity (adding \(2\pi\) or \(\pi\) when appropriate).
+Use the question set below to practice unit circle and radian measure skills: radian definition (arc length over radius), degrees to radians and radians to degrees conversion, unit circle coordinates where \((\cos\theta,\sin\theta)\) gives the point on the circle, special angles and exact trig values for \(\sin\), \(\cos\), and \(\tan\), reference angles and quadrant sign rules, negative angles and symmetry (\(\cos\) even, \(\sin\) odd), and coterminal angles and periodicity (adding \(2\pi\) or \(\pi\) when appropriate).
 If you want a refresher, click Start lesson to open a step-by-step guide with worked examples and quick checks.

 How this unit circle practice works